kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 ```

 Since TypeScript 5.0, `verbatimModuleSyntax` is the recommended way to enforce `import type`.
 When it is set to true, any imports or exports without a `type` modifier are left around.
 Anything that uses the `type` modifier is dropped entirely.
 You may get the message when enabling `verbatimModuleSyntax` (as expected): *'SomeType' is a type and must be imported using a type-only import.*

-> TypeScript import elision: If an import is not used as a value, or the compiler can detect that the import doesn't refer to a value at runtime, the compiler will drop the import during emit.

 ```ts
 // Erased away entirely